go to Vimeo and use the download button.

 We continue with our survey results of the top ten sins and struggles by looking at the problem of church neglect which came in at #6.
 This is a common problem so we will review the excuses most often given by those who do this and why it is important to make an effort to regularly attend all church services on Sunday and throughout the week.

 Neglecting the Church

-- Neglecting church service
+- Neglecting attending church services